TheGiraffe3/Jibauni/README.md

 I am currently focusing on the Jibauni most, so the Sheragi and Diba are quite lacking in many respects.

-The Jibauni use human ship sprites, which I am hoping will change soon (see Contributing).
+The Jibauni mostly use human ship sprites, which I am hoping will change soon (see Contributing).

 You can find my fork of Endless Sky with the Jibauni integrated [here](https://github.com/TheGiraffe3/endless-sky/tree/Jibauni).